 See the Rabelos boats

-The history of Porto’s formation and development is closely related to the mighty Douro River.
+Porto’s formation and development history are closely related to the mighty Douro River.

 Across the river is a harbor lined with traditional boats called Rabelos.